rayqu1126/starter-hugo-academic/content/_index.md

       title: Contact
       subtitle:
       # Contact (add or remove contact options as necessary)
-      email: test@example.org
+      email: Ray.Qu@rice.edu
-      phone: 888 888 88 88
+      phone: N/A
       address:
-        street: 450 Serra Mall
+        street: Duncan Hall 2118, 6100 Main St. - MS 134
-        city: Stanford
+        city: Houston
-        region: CA
+        region: TX
-        postcode: '94305'
+        postcode: '77098'
         country: United States
         country_code: US
-      directions: Enter Building 1 and take the stairs to Office 200 on Floor 2
+      directions: My office (#2118) is located on the second floor of Anne and Charles Duncan Hall.
       office_hours:
-        - 'Monday 10:00 to 13:00'
+        - 'TBA'
-        - 'Wednesday 09:00 to 10:00'
+        - 'It is always welcome to stop by my office when I'm available.'
       # Automatically link email and phone or display as text?
       autolink: true
     design: